 As part of your Allegheny Google Apps, you have access to Google Drive, which is in part a file storage account.
 Files stored there (uploaded documents or documents created using Google Docs) are automatically backed up by Google.
 Google Drive is a service that you can configure to serve you in multiple ways:

-- You can access your Google Drive data using your operating system’s native file browser (Finder in Mac OS X and Explorer in Windows) using the File Stream desktop client.
+- You can access your Google Drive data using your operating system’s native file browser (Finder in Mac OS X and Explorer in Windows) using the Drive for Desktop client.

 - All files in your online Drive account are secure and accessible only to you unless you choose to share them with someone else.
 Learn more about sharing in Google Drive.